WaX2000/BCDFI/README.md

 The code was built based on [AMFormer](https://github.com/aigc-apps/AMFormer/).
 Thanks a lot for their code sharing!

-The trained model parameters can be downloaded from model_path.txt and placed under the directory './data/model/'.

 ### Python version
 3.7.9
 ### Dependencies
 requirement.txt
 ### Data file description
-1) Trained model parameters file: `./data/model/model.pth`
+1) Trained model parameters file can be downloaded from model_path.txt and placed under the directory `./data/model/`.
 2) Input data file: The `./data/cate_feat.csv` stores the categorical input variables and `./data/cont_feat.csv` stores the continuous input variables, which meet the input requirements of AMFormer model.
 The provided data is synthetic, but you can use data from the real world.

 ### Testing